Get the Sound: Steve Vai's Guitar Gear (updated for December 2024)

 Ibanez Universe

-It’s also a little-known fact that Steve invented the world’s first mass-production 7 string guitar!
+It’s also a relatively-well-known fact that Steve co-invented the world’s first mass-production 7 string guitar!
 Yes, the Ibanez Universe, released in 1990, swapped out the Monkey Grip for an extra string and made history.
-7 string guitars are ubiquitous within certain circles these days, but they were a brave step into the abyss thirty years ago!
+7 string guitars are ubiquitous within certain circles these days, but they were a brave step into the abyss thirty five years ago!
 Bands like Korn took the precarious popularity of early Universe guitars and sat them squarely on the Rock and Metal map for good.

-Steve’s Universes have also enjoyed many unorthodox finishes over the years, though the current offering from Ibanez’s Premium line is one of our favourites, being a reissue of one of the original three finishes: Black and Lime Green!
+Steve’s Universes have also enjoyed many unorthodox finishes over the years, and the current Ibanez UV70P from Ibanez’s Premium line is a favourite: it' a reissue of one of the original black and lime green models.
 For Vai aficionados, the other original Universe finishes were White with ‘disappearing pyramid’ inlays (these had already appeared on the JEMs) and the famous multicolour swirl with pyramids that you’ll see on the Passion and Warfare cover.

 Strings

 Steve pretty much always uses Ernie Ball 9-42 gauge strings.
-There are some forum posts out there about him beginning tours with 7-gauge strings and working up to 9s, but we’re taking that with a pinch of salt.
-9s are the standard for shred players, and for guys who use locking whammy bars a lot.
-We recommend sticking with this gauge and just keeping an eye on your left-hand pressure to make sure your notes and not over-intonated from a heavy hand.
+There are some forum posts out there about him beginning tours with 7-gauge strings and working up to 9s, but I'm taking that with a pinch of salt.
+9s are the standard for many technical players, and for those who use locking whammy bars a lot.
+I recommend sticking with this gauge and just keeping an eye on your left-hand pressure to make sure your notes and not over-intonated from a heavy hand.
 Perhaps try Paradigm 9-gauge, if you want to follow Steve with the Ernie Ball brand and are looking to get longevity out of your string purchase.

 Plectrums

 Steve likes a 1mm plectrum, in the normal shape, and made out of Delrin.
-Steve’s picks are made by Ibanez, but we are going to go out on a limb here and say that the shape, thickness and material of the pick is more important than the brand.
+Steve’s picks are made by Ibanez, but I'm going to go out on a limb here and suggest that the shape, thickness and material of the pick is more important than the brand, right?
 1mm Delrin picks are some of the most available plectrums around, so it will not be difficult to source some!
 Plectrums do influence your playing, so why not experiment by choosing a few different types of 1mm pick and seeing what works for you?
 This is the cheapest way to dramatically alter and influence your technique!

 Amps

-So, Steve has used quite a few amps over the years.
-Mostly, they have been modified tube heads with a fair amount of gain available, which is then helped along by pedals.
-We’ll get to the pedals soon, but just now we will cover a few things and also reveal his newest amps!
+So, Steve has used quite a few different amps over the years.
+Mostly, they have been modified tube heads with a fair amount of gain available, which is then helped along by pedals to get his final tone.
+Let's talk about the amps first.

 Carvin built him a signature amp, the Legacy, which eventually morphed into three variations and lasted for around twenty years in his live rig.
 These amps were designed, toured, tested and tweaked to Vai’s precise specification.
-They’ve now been discontinued, but Steve has found new love in Synergy!
+They’ve now been discontinued, but Steve has found new love in Synergy Amps!

 Synergy make amp modules, which slide into place in their heads and combos and are made with some of the world’s leading amp makers.
 For example, inside their SYN-2 preamp, there’s space for two different modules.
 You can have proper, licenced modules from, say, Friedman and Diezel in there, or Bogner and Soldano, with each module sounding and behaving exactly like the amp they’re based on!
 Be be clear, this is NOT modelling: this is the real deal, created by those amp makers for Synergy, so you are getting truly authentic, valve preamps here!